syncfusion-content/javascript-docs/js/Gantt/Toolbar.md

                 ej.Gantt.ToolbarItems.ExpandAll, //TO EXPAND ALL THE TASKS IN GANTT ej.Gantt.ToolbarItems.CollapseAll, //TO COLLAPSE ALL THE TASK IN GANTT ej.Gantt.ToolbarItems.Search, //TO FIND THE TASK
-                ej.Gantt.ToolbarItems.PrevTimeSpan, //TO SHIFT THE PROJECT TO PREVIOUS TIME SCALE ej.Gantt.ToolbarItems.NextTimeSpan //TO SHIFT THE PROJECT TO NEXT TIME SCALE ],
+            ],
         }
     });